TJ Friedl Preview, Player Props: Reds vs. Diamondbacks

-The Cincinnati Reds and TJ Friedl, who went 3-for-4 with a triple last time in action, battle Merrill Kelly and the Arizona Diamondbacks at Chase Field, Thursday at 9:40 PM ET.
+TJ Friedl -- hitting .308 with a double, a triple, a home run, a walk and an RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Arizona Diamondbacks, with Brandon Pfaadt on the mound, on August 25 at 9:40 PM ET.

-He strung together three hits (going 3-for-4 with a triple) in his most recent game against the Angels.
+He had a hitless performance in his most recent game (0-for-3) against the Diamondbacks.

 TJ Friedl Game Info & Props vs. the Diamondbacks